top of page

 WHAT ARE OUR ACCOMMODATIONS LIKE?

-We always stay in good accommodations — both hotels and guesthouses, where rooms have a private bath or shower.
+We always stay in good accommodations — both hotels and lodges, where rooms have a private bath or shower.
+The accommodations have been chosen on the basis of location and atmosphere.
+With the Berbers, we camp in large Berber tents with 2 beds and shared facilities.
+Single supplements have their own tent.

 WHAT ABOUT THE WEATHER?